akka/akka-http/docs/src/main/paradox/routing-dsl/directives/security-directives/index.md

 HTTP provides a general framework for access control and authentication, via an extensible set of challenge-response authentication schemes, which can be used by a server to challenge a client request and by a client to provide authentication information.
-The general mechanism is defined in [RFC 7235](http://tools.ietf.org/html/rfc7235).
+The general mechanism is defined in [RFC 7235](https://tools.ietf.org/html/rfc7235).

 The "HTTP Authentication Scheme Registry" defines the namespace for the authentication schemes in challenges and credentials.
-You can see the currently registered schemes at [http://www.iana.org/assignments/http-authschemes](http://www.iana.org/assignments/http-authschemes).
+You can see the currently registered schemes at [IANA HTTP Authentication Scheme Registry](https://www.iana.org/assignments/http-authschemes/http-authschemes.xhtml).

 At this point Akka HTTP only implements the "'Basic' HTTP Authentication Scheme" whose most current specification can be found here: <https://datatracker.ietf.org/doc/draft-ietf-httpauth-basicauth-update>.